Cream of Chicken Soup Recipe

 - Melt the butter in a saucepan over medium heat.
 Let it fully melt and wait until it starts to foam, about 3 minutes.

 - Gradually add the flour, whisk continuously for 3-5 minutes, until it’s the consistency of wet sand.
-Remove from the heat.
+Remove from heat.

 - Add 1/3 of the chicken broth and whisk well.
 Add 1/3 more, whisk well.